pietrohoff/BeePlugin/README.md

 this return a promise that has resolved after we call the plugin start function

+## After you have started the editor it's possible to trigger this methods

 ### load(template)
 This changes the template; just call `load` with the new template